andev0x/andev0x.github.io/src/data/posts/capytrace-nvim.md

 📝 Flexible Exports: Save sessions as Markdown for readability or JSON for integration.

-⚡ Lightweight Design: Built with Go and Lua, optimized for speed and Lazy.nvim compatibility.
+⚡️ Lightweight Design: Built with Go and Lua, optimized for speed and Lazy.nvim compatibility.

-🛠️ What is capytrace.nvim?
+# **🛠️ What is capytrace.nvim?**
 capytrace.nvim is a hybrid Neovim plugin that records your debugging workflow—terminal commands, file changes, cursor movements, LSP diagnostics, and more—into a timestamped timeline.
 With a Go backend for performance and a Lua frontend for Neovim integration, it’s perfect for developers who want to review or share their debugging process.

-Key Features
+**Key Features**

-Context-Aware Logging: Tracks file edits, Git diffs, and terminal commands.
+- *Context-Aware Logging:* Tracks file edits, Git diffs, and terminal commands.
-Live Session Recording: Captures breakpoints, LSP diagnostics, and cursor movements.
+- *Live Session Recording:* Captures breakpoints, LSP diagnostics, and cursor movements.
-Annotations: Add notes with :CapyTraceAnnotate to document ideas or TODOs.
+- *Annotations:* Add notes with :CapyTraceAnnotate to document ideas or TODOs.
-Structured Outputs: Exports sessions as Markdown or JSON with timestamps.
+- *Structured Outputs:* Exports sessions as Markdown or JSON with timestamps.
-Session Resumption: Restart sessions with :CapyTraceResume.
+- *Session Resumption:* Restart sessions with :CapyTraceResume.
-Lazy.nvim Compatible: Integrates smoothly with modern Neovim setups.
+- *Lazy.nvim Compatible:* Integrates smoothly with modern Neovim setups.

+>_

-💡 Why I Built It
+💡 **Why I Built It**
-As a Neovim user, I often lost track of debugging steps—commands I ran, files I edited, or hypotheses I tested.
+- As a Neovim user, I often lost track of debugging steps—commands I ran, files I edited, or hypotheses I tested.
 Existing tools felt clunky or lacked context, so I built capytrace.nvim to automate session tracking, allow annotations, and enable resuming work anywhere.
 It’s about making debugging less chaotic and more collaborative.

-🧭 How It Works
+🧭 **How It Works**
-capytrace.nvim uses a Lua frontend to handle Neovim events and a Go backend for efficient session management.
-Here’s the flow:
+*capytrace.nvim uses a Lua frontend to handle Neovim events and a Go backend for efficient session management.
+Here’s the flow:*

-- Start a Session: Run :CapyTraceStart [project_name] to begin tracking.
+- Start a Session: Run *:CapyTraceStart* [project_name] to begin tracking.
 - Debug Naturally: The plugin logs file edits, terminal commands, and more.
-- Annotate: Use :CapyTraceAnnotate [note] to capture thoughts.
+- Annotate: Use *:CapyTraceAnnotate [note]* to capture thoughts.
-- Export or Resume: End with :CapyTraceEnd to save as Markdown/JSON, or resume with :CapyTraceResume [session_name].
+- Export or Resume: End with *:CapyTraceEnd* to save as *Markdown/JSON*, or resume with *:CapyTraceResume [session_name]*.

 ### Example Markdown output: